Family Nurse Practitioner

 Northern Health, Central Interior Native Health Society, UNBC (part-time Faculty)

 The M.N.
 Nurse Practitioner (M.N.-N.P.) program prepares nurse practitioners to work in primary care settings.
 Graduates assess, diagnose, and treat common and predictable conditions across the lifespan, and are eligible to apply for registration as Nurse Practitioner (Family) in British Columbia.
 Applicants must meet general requirements of the UBC Faculty of Graduate and Postdoctoral Studies, hold current registration as a Registered Nurse in British Columbia, and have completed a minimum of three years of clinical practice as a registered nurse.
 We seek applicants with demonstrated clinical excellence, and autonomous action.
-In accordance with the professional and regulatory requirements associated with advanced nursing practice, the MN-NP program normally comprises 56 credits of coursework, combining 9 credits of graduate level theory courses (M.S.N. program core requirements), up to 44 credits of primary health care theory and practice training, and a 3-credit culminating scholarly project.

 Graduates of our UBC MN-NP Program are in demand by health authorities for practice in both community and hospital settings.
 They are well prepared to practice collaboratively and autonomously in primary care settings, and lead in interpretation and application of new knowledge generated to improve practice.